runningcode/fladle/docs/configuration.md

 In the above example, the configuration is inherited from the outer fladle config but with the repeatTests property set to 100.
 Running `runFlankRepeateOneHundred` will execute this custom configuration.

 ### smartFlankGcsPath
 Shard Android tests by time using historical run data.
-The amount of shards used is set by `testShards`.
+The amount of shards used is set by `maxTestShards`.

 === "Groovy"
     ``` groovy